 The park’s miniature train provides 15-minute rides through a wonderland of Douglas firs, stately cedars and all manner of native flora and fauna.
 This year-round attraction counts as one of the most popular kid-friendly activities in the park, and during the fall and winter holidays, it’s even gussied up to reflect the occasion.

-Additionally, art and culture buffs will enjoy the abundance of sculptures, monuments and other outdoor art offerings.
+Additionally, art and culture buffs will enjoy the abundance of sculptures, monuments and other outdoor art offerings, perfect if you're looking for free things to do in Vancouver.
 Artists of every sort visit the park to paint and sketch and to sell their works in designated areas in the park.
 Finally, after a day of playing rounds of golf, hiking the numerous trails or even enjoying the views via carriage ride, you’ll appreciate the food offerings here.
 Grab a bite to eat at one of the restaurants located in the Park.
 You’ll discover a variety of menu options available, allowing even the pickiest of eaters to find something yummy to eat.

 If you’d like to explore the park unhindered by your bags, then check out our offerings for luggage storage in Vancouver in and around the park.
 There’s no need to take your bag along on the miniature train or along with you as you swim in one of the park’s pools.
-Just take a look at our app to find options for bag storage in Vancouver near the park.
+Just take a look at our app to find options to store your bags in Vancouver near the park.

 Sea Island in Richmond is the home of Vancouver International Airport, or YVR, a destination that sees more than 24 million visitors each year.
 It’s also Canada’s second busiest airport and home to the Canada Line, YVR’s own rapid transit line.
 A number of airlines, including international carriers, like British Airways, Air France and Air Canada, offer service in YVR.